 What do I do when I’m not working?
 People who know me well know that I work a lot, but a major reason why is that my personal interests align closely with my professional interests.

-I love learning about “what works” in tackling big issues.
+I love learning about “what works” in tackling big issues involving human rights.
 This is the foremost reason why I became a researcher.
 When I’m not working, I am often reading about exciting new developments and discoveries in the social sciences, public health, technology, and government.
-Mostly I read news articles and analysis pieces, but I also love reading books over long weekends.
+Mostly I read news articles and analysis pieces, but I’m a loyal book reader on the train rides to and from work, and over the weekends.
 Nothing makes me happier than having a great conversation with interesting and thoughtful people.

 Helping others through formal and informal volunteerism is also a big part of my personal interests.
 I believe we’re all in this together, so it is right and good to lift each other up.
-I regularly volunteer at my church, as well as through Board service at a local private school.
+I volunteer at church, with innovative charities using digital technology to address human rights challenges, as well as through Board service.
 I dedicate a significant amount of time helping kids stay active and learn new skills, because I believe that positive role models can have a lifelong impact.

 I try hard to stay healthy through regular exercise, including martial arts and distance running, as well as eating a vegetarian (okay, pescatarian) diet.
 I also enjoy meditation, but I’ve struggled to turn this into a daily practice.
 I’ve never met a chocolate dessert I disliked.